8-digit frequency counter

 I was worried about whether this was the right direction, but since I couldn't install it with the part mounting surface facing up, I installed it in the direction shown in the photo.
 Worried about whether it would work, I turned it on and tried it out, and it worked without any problems.
 After the replacement was complete, I immediately turned on the FT-817 and let it age for about an hour, then received a 10MHz JJY signal to check for any frequency discrepancies.

-Here I will explain the specific method I use to check this.
-First, receive a 10MHz JJY signal.
-In this case, it is easier to judge if the receiving mode is set to SSB mode.
+Here I will explain the specific method I use to check the time.
+First, receive the standard time signal.
+In this case, select the strongest standard time signal from 5MHz, 10MHz, or 15MHz.
+It is easier to judge if the reception mode is set to SSB mode.
 The mode can be either USB or LSB.
-If checking with the LSB setting, switch to USB after checking and check the deviation again.
-Also, the JJY signal to be received does not have to be 10MHz; 5MHz or 15MHz is also fine, and select the standard radio wave (JJY) with the strongest signal possible.
+If you check the LSB setting, switch to USB after checking and check the deviation again.

 In this case, if the received JJY signal is weak, you won't be able to hear a beat sound with a frequency of a few Hz.
-If the signal strength is around 9+, you should be able to hear a beat sound with a frequency deviation of a few Hz.
+If you connect a reliable antenna and, ideally, have a signal strength of around 9+, you should be able to hear a beat sound with a frequency deviation of a few Hz.
 If you turn up the volume while receiving a strong JJY signal, a beat sound will be heard in proportion to the frequency deviation.
-If the deviation is a few Hz, a popping sound will come out of the speaker.
+If the deviation is a few Hz, a popping sound will be heard from the speaker.
 If you are adjusting the frequency by varying it, adjust the frequency so that the intervals between these popping sounds become wider.
 When the frequency is correct, the intervals between the popping sounds will become wider, and eventually you will hear a buzzing sound (zero beat sound), indicating that the frequency has been adjusted.

+This method checks whether the frequency is correct as a whole for the receiver; if it is off, you need to check the individual units that affect the receiving frequency configuration and correct the discrepancy.
 As an aside, I also use this method when tuning the carrier frequency of an SSB transmitter.
-I place the receiver's antenna close to the transmitter's SSB generator to receive the SSB signal.
-At this time, I tune the receiver's frequency to the carrier frequency.
-In the case of my No. 5 transmitter, it is 15,000 MHz.
+I bring the receiver's antenna wire close to the transmitter's SSB generator to receive the SSB signal.
+At this time, the receiver frequency is tuned to the carrier frequency.
+In the case of my No. 5 unit, it is USB 15,000 MHZ.

-In the case of a transmitter, there is a microphone, so you will hear a high-pitched howling sound.
-When it is perfectly aligned, you will hear a continuous beep.
-Of course, with this method, the accuracy of the receiver becomes an issue.
-If you use a general receiver, it goes without saying that the adjustment will be based on the frequency accuracy of that receiver.
+In the case of a transmitter, the microphone causes a high-pitched howling noise.
+When the frequency is perfectly matched, a continuous beep sounds.
+Of course, the receiver's accuracy is an issue with this method.
+If using a standard receiver, it goes without saying that the frequency accuracy of that receiver will be adjusted accordingly.

 Using the above measurement method, the result was a deviation of about 0.5Hz.
 This degree of frequency deviation is not a problem for amateurs.
 It was a cheap 1,600 yen reference oscillator, but it was pretty accurate.
 I'm curious to see how much difference there is in accuracy between a genuine product that costs around 9,000 yen and a knock-off (sorry! compatible) that costs around 1,600 yen, but it may actually be almost the same.